 And the software repositories!
 Why ‘repositories‘ and not ‘repository‘?
 Why does nearly every flavor of Linux seem to have its own software repository?
 To me this is a colossal waste of time and resources, including the server infrastructure required to host all these repositories.
-Why do package maintainers have to make changes to OpenOffice, for example, to get it to run on different distributions?
+Why do package maintainers have to make changes to LibreOffice, for example, to get it to run on different distributions?
 Or another desktop environment?
 Is this not as ass-backwards as i think it is?
 This can be very frustrating for the end user since the software package they want or need may not be available for the distribution they like, or perhaps not for the particular desktop environment they chose.
 Oh, yes, let’s not forget the graphical environments; the Linux desktops.
 Linux is all about choice, so they say, but do we really need 20+ buggy desktop environments to choose from?
-I’d gladly sacrifice half of those for just a couple of bug-less desktops to choose from and i’d bet 99.9% of the entire Linux user base would gladly do the same.
+I’d gladly sacrifice half of those for just a couple of bug-less desktops to choose from and i’d bet 99.999% of the entire Linux user base would happy to do the same.

 And why are there so many different distributions?
 There are somewhere around 300 different flavors of Linux at the moment, every one likely requiring significant resources in terms of developers, project managers, funding and infrastructure.
 I understand Linux is all about choice, but who the hell needs this many choices?
 And more importantly, at what cost do all these choices come?
 How many of these distributions are a result of ego battles among developers?
-How many are actually fundamentally different as opposed to simply having a different logo or set of icons or something meaningless like that?
-Imagine how the development pace and quality of Linux-based OSs might skyrocket if the people working with some of the more obscure distributions contributed their talent to the more mainstream ones that the vast majority of us end users actually like.
-Here’s the “choices” you get with Linux:
+How many are actually fundamentally different as opposed to simply having a different logo or set of icons or something trivial like that?
+Imagine how the development pace and quality of Linux-based OSs might skyrocket if the talented people working with some of the more obscure distributions contributed their talent to the more mainstream ones that the vast majority of us end users actually use.
+Here’s some of the “choices” you get with Linux: